ai-cherry/payready-ai/docs/tekton/ARCHITECTURE.md

 Tekton is PayReady’s builder-facing toolchain.
-It owns the Diamond v5 swarm, repository-aware automation, and the forthcoming UI for engineering visibility.
-SOPHIA remains the business intelligence dashboard; Tekton operates independently and exposes its own API and interface.
+It owns the Diamond v5 swarm, repository-aware automation, and the forthcoming UI for engineering visibility. sophia remains the business intelligence dashboard; Tekton operates independently and exposes its own API and interface.

 ## Components